 They plug into the systems SEs rely on every day (Slack, CRM, Drive, Confluence, product docs, call recordings) and act as a real-time co-engineer that can:

 These tools don’t replace sales engineers.
-They amplify them, giving SEs more time for solutioning, influencing stakeholders, and driving the buyer journey forward.
+They amplify them, giving SEs more time to solve, influence stakeholders, and drive the buyer journey forward.

 If your team cares about sales productivity, sales efficiency, or scaling presales expertise across more deals, AI tools for SEs are no longer optional.
 They’ve become the new foundation of modern AI sales enablement.